Why chocolate puns matter to TPE and TC students

 “All publicity is good publicity” – it’s a phrase that’s often used, but it doesn’t always hold true.

-For example, the newspaper headlines on 24 February were full of puns relating to Mars chocolate, “Mars barred” being one of the most striking.
+For example, the newspaper headlines in 2016 were full of puns relating to Mars chocolate, “Mars barred” being one of the most striking.

 While chocolate fans will be checking which batch their treats come from, Business Management (BM) and TPE students need to pay attention too.
 They should be able to review and assess this situation from a business point of view.